Office Administration and Staff

-Roxie joined African & African-American Studies in the Fall of 2016.
+Shelly joined African & African-American Studies in the Spring of 2019.
 She acts as office manager, scheduling officer, and point of contact for faculty, staff, and students.
-She attended KU as a student and returned as staff in 2014.
+She attended Baker University as a student and graduated with a business degree.

 Shawn Leigh Alexander, who received his PhD from the W.E.B.
-Du Bois Department of Afro-American Studies at the University of Massachusetts-Amherst in 2004, is a Professor of African and African American Studies and the director of the Langston Hughes Center at the University of Kansas.
+Du Bois Department of Afro-American Studies at the University of Massachusetts-Amherst in 2004, is a Professor and Chair of African and African American Studies, and the director of the Langston Hughes Center at the University of Kansas.
 His area of research concentration is African American social and intellectual history of the 19th and 20th Centuries.

 Dr. Tony Bolden is Associate Professor of African and African-American Studies.
 His teaching and research interests include a broad spectrum of topics related to artistic expression in the African Diaspora, especially black music and literature.
 His book, Afro-Blue: Improvisations in African American Poetry and Culture (2004), is among the studies that prefigured the outpouring of scholarship devoted to black poetry today.
 Bolden has also figured prominently in funk studies.
 His new book, Groove Theory: The Blues Foundation of Funk, will be published in November.
 You can learn more about Bolden’s work on funk by visiting his website: www.phunkativity.org